-While there have been many recent significant developments for Title III, the ADA's 25th anniversary may potentially mark even greater change for, and ideally bring greater clarity to, the obligations placed upon places of public accommodation.
-While some might be tempted to await the final publication of impending regulations before taking any action to rectify areas totally lacking, or deficient, in accessibility, doing so creates ongoing vulnerability to both DOJ enforcement and plaintiff/advocacy group activity that rely upon Title III's overarching civil rights obligations to fill regulatory gaps and cover newly utilized technology.
+While 2014 was certainly a year filled with significant developments for Title III, this year's 25th Anniversary may potentially mark even greater change for, and ideally bring greater clarity to, the obligations placed upon Places of Public Accommodation.
+While some might be tempted to await the final publication of impending regulations impacting their Places of Public Accommodation before taking any action to rectify areas totally lacking, or deficient, in accessibility, doing so creates ongoing vulnerability to both DOJ enforcement and plaintiff/advocacy group activity that rely upon Title III's overarching civil rights obligations to fill regulatory gaps and/or cover newly utilized technology.

-Places of public accommodation are better served by getting ahead of the curve and creating legitimate demonstrable evidence that they are aware of, understand and are taking steps to address relevant accessibility.
+Places of Public Accommodation are better served by getting ahead of the curve and creating demonstrable evidence that they are aware of, understand, and are taking steps to address relevant accessibility.
 The consideration of accessibility issues should be incorporated into the ordinary course of day-to-day planning and management.
-Accessibility policies, practices and procedures should be developed to create an infrastructure to handle accessibility issues as they arise, and then appropriate management and employees should be trained on how to properly apply them.
-In areas that are novel or present less certainty regarding how to best achieve compliance, places of public accommodation should consider implementing pilot programs to allow them to assess the viability and effectiveness of a preferred option.
-And, throughout, places of public accommodation should document their efforts to address accessibility.
+Accessibility policies, practices, and procedures should be developed to create an infrastructure to handle accessibility issues as they arise, and then appropriate management and employees should be trained on how to properly apply them.
+In areas that are novel or present less certainty regarding how to best achieve compliance, Places of Public Accommodation should consider implementing pilot programs to allow them to assess the viability and effectiveness of a preferred option.
+And, throughout, Places of Public Accommodation should document their efforts to address accessibility.

-While it is true that, in unregulated areas, there are rarely definitive actions that entities can take to wholly safeguard themselves against Title III claims, demonstrating an understanding and acceptance of overarching accessibility obligations and taking some documented, good-faith actions to address them will leave these facilities better positioned in the event that a plaintiff, advocacy group or regulator raises a concern.
-Even if there is ultimately a disagreement about how a place of public accommodation has chosen to address a certain issue, the fact that it is already doing something to address it will generally better position the entity for a quicker and more amicable resolution.
+While it is true that, in unregulated areas, there are rarely definitive actions that Places of Public Accommodation can take to wholly safeguard themselves against Title III claims, demonstrating an understanding and acceptance of overarching accessibility obligations and taking some documented actions to address them will leave these facilities better positioned in the event that a plaintiff, advocacy group, or regulator raises a concern.
+Even if there is ultimately a disagreement about how a Place of Public Accommodation has chosen to address a certain issue, the fact that it is already doing something to address it will generally better position the Place of Public Accommodation for a quicker and more amicable resolution.